open-xml-templating/docxtemplater/docs/source/errors.rst

 This happens when your parser throws an error during compilation.
 The parser is the second argument of the constructor ``new Docxtemplater(zip, {parser: function parser(tag) {}});``

-For example, if your template is :
+For example, if your template is:

 .. code-block:: text